 Use a specialized Sourcing Agency or manage the process yourself.
 You must know which suppliers you’re going to work with, and on what merits they are selected.
 Vetting ten to twenty suppliers at once is a lot of work, so you better have a specialized partner for this.

 b.
-Submit reference samples to a China-based testing company, for example, Asiainspection or SGS.
+Submit reference samples to a China-based testing company, for example, QIMA or Intertek.

 What should I ask a purchasing agent?

-a.
-Do you have experience with [Insert Product]?
+1. Do you have previous experience with our product category?